Petr Chelčický: Early life

 Petr Chelčický is thought to have been born in southern Bohemia in about 1390, although one theory puts his birth as early as 1374.
 Very little is known about his personal history.
 Different historians have called him a serf, an independent farmer, a squire, a nobleman, a cobbler, a priest, and a Waldensian.
 On one occasion, Chelčický called himself a peasant, but this description is at odds with his ability to live in Prague from 1419 to 1421, his rudimentary knowledge of Latin, and the time he was able to devote to literary, political, and religious pursuits.

 It is certain that he was unusually literate for a medieval man without a regular academic education.
 After 1421, he lived and farmed in the village of Chelčice, near Vodňany.
 He produced 56 known works, but the majority remain unpublished and inaccessible except in the original manuscripts.
 His thinking was influenced by Thomas of Štítný, John Wycliffe, Jan Hus, and the Waldensian tradition.
 He died around 1460.

 Teachings

-Petr Chelčický's teachings included ideas later adopted by the Moravians, Anabaptists, Quakers, and Baptists.
+Chelčický's teachings included ideas later adopted by the Moravians, Anabaptists, Quakers, and Baptists.
 He was the first pacifist writer of the Renaissance, predating Erasmus and Menno Simons by nearly 100 years.

 Scripture

-Petr Chelčický believed in a strict adherence to the principle of sola scriptura and read the bible in the vernacular.
-His strict adherence to sola scriptura caused Petr Chelčický to occasionally contradict John Wycliffe and other Hussites.
+Chelčický believed in a strict adherence to the principle of sola scriptura and read the Bible in the vernacular.
+His strict adherence to sola scriptura caused Chelčický to occasionally contradict John Wycliffe and other Hussites.
 He rejected the papacy and Catholic hierarchy, believing that the early church had no pope, kings, lords, inquisitions or crusaders.

-Peter believed that purgatory is an example of the Church corrupting the New Testament by adding traditions, thus he denied the doctrine of purgatory.
+Chelčický believed that purgatory is an example of the Church corrupting the New Testament by adding traditions; thus, he denied the doctrine of purgatory.